mtov/engsoftmoderna/en/chapter1.md

 More than half a century after the NATO Conference, techniques and methods for software construction have improved remarkably.
-It's now widely recognized that software, in most instances, should not be built in strictly sequential phases as happens with traditional engineering products.
+It's now widely recognized that software, in most instances, should not be built in sequential phases as happens with traditional engineering products.
 Many patterns can assist software engineers in their work, avoiding the need to reinvent the wheel for every new design problem.